NN-AE-VQE: Neural network parameter prediction on autoencoded variational quantum eigensolvers: Results

 The results in Figure \ref{fig:errors} and Table \ref{tab:errors} show performance in line with expectations.
-The training data is noticeably less accurate compared to the VQE UCCSD reference results.
-Some of the error is induced by the decoder, having an accuracy of $1.738 \cdot 10^{-7}$.
+The training data (black crosses) is more accurate compared to the VQE UCCSD reference results (red diamonds).
 Logically, the neural network predictions give rise to more errors, with the limited accuracy of the parameter predictions.
 Despite these errors, the neural network results are well below the target chemical accuracy.
-Moreover, on average the neural network performs better compared to the SU2 results.
+Moreover, on average the neural network is more accurate compared to the SU2 results (green squares).

+Overall, the results of NN-AE-VQE look promising.
+Sufficient accuracy can be achieved through AE-VQE, requiring shorter quantum circuits and fewer parameters.
+Even by implementing a simple neural network to predict the AE-VQE parameters, an error rate below chemical accuracy can be achieved.
+Furthermore, the neural network predicted parameters could also serve as a warm-start for AE-VQE calculations.
+This opens the path to scaling this method and further refining it.